py-econometrics/maketables/docs/SupportedModelClasses.md

 ## Adding Support for New Packages

-There are two ways to make your package compatible with `maketables`:
+There are two ways to make packages compatible with `maketables`:

 <br>